joeycastillo/The-Open-Book/README.md

 Ordering the Rev B boards and hoping to assemble one by the end of the month to verify the design.
 After that, the Phase Two goal is to design a SAMD51-based Feather mainboard with this same capabilities (e-paper screen, buttons, SD card, etc).

-I'll also have to start writing an open source firmware designed to hold a library on an SD card and let people read, but hey, one thing at a time.
+I'll also have to start writing an open source firmware that can hold a library on an SD card and let people read, but hey, one thing at a time.